This creme brulee recipe is easy to make. Creme brulee is a simple custard, made with nothing but eggs, cream, and sugar, along with a little vanilla.

-To make creme brulee, you'll need some heatproof dishes called ramekins, shown in the picture here.
+To make creme brulee, you'll need some heatproof dishes called ramekins.
 You'll also need a creme brulee torch to caramelize the tops of the creme brulees when you're ready to serve them.
 You can even get a creme brulee set that includes the torch and the ramekins.

 - 8 extra-large eggs

 - 1/3 cup sugar (plus extra sugar for caramelizing)

 - Pre-heat oven to 300 F.

 - Separate the eggs.
 We only use the yolks for making creme brulee.
 You can save the whites for other recipes, like making an egg-white omelet.